rightjs/rightjs-docs/docs/en/ui/autocompleter.md

 Right `Autocompleter` has the following features:

 * Works with ajax requests or a local options list
-* RESTful design and server side caching friendly urls
+* Supports RESTful design and server side caching friendly urls
-* Responses caching feature
+* Have responses caching
-* Comes in a single tiny file (less than 4k)
+* Comes in a single tiny file (less than 3k gzipped)
 * No css or image dependencies
-* Has basic styles in the box
+* Has basic styles out of the box
 * Has a basic textual spinner by default
-* The autocompletion fields auto-discovery feature
+* Has autocompletion fields auto-initialization feature

 ## Usage Basics, :usage